 This a substantial and promising development in the more than ten-year-old court battle.
 The $8.9 billion trust was made possible by a subsidiary that declared bankruptcy in order to pay out the planned compensation over a 25-year period.

 The arrangement, according to Johnson & Johnson, will settle all current and future claims regarding talc-containing products made by the business, such as baby powder, if a bankruptcy court authorizes it.
 A talcum powder lawsuit attorney can help you pursue legal avenues for compensation.

 WHAT CAN I DO IF MY OVARIAN CANCER OR MESOTHELIOMA IS A RESULT OF TALCUM POWDER?

 What Can I Do If My Ovarian Cancer or Mesothelioma Is A Result of Talcum Powder?

 If talcum powder caused your ovarian cancer or mesothelioma, you can join the thousands of other victims who have taken a stand against these corporate giants for putting their profits ahead of consumers’ health.

 The recent wins—both in settlements and via jury verdicts—strongly suggest that the handwriting is on the wall in corporate headquarters.
 Every victory chips away at these companies’ ability to claim that their products do not pose health risks to regular users.

-The first step to consider in this undertaking is the hiring of a lawyer who can represent your interests to lawyers, juries, and all parties involved in your compensation.
-Finding the right lawyer is paramount not only to the outcome of your case, but also to your comfort and peace of mind throughout this process.
+The first step to consider in this undertaking is working with a personal injury attorney who can represent your interests to lawyers, juries, and all parties involved in your compensation.
+Finding the talcum powder lawsuit lawyer is paramount not only to the outcome of your case but also to your comfort and peace of mind throughout this process.